Flag Etiquette

 - Post 38 will be happy to retire your flags in their next flag disposal ceremony.

-- Watch for flyers posted throughout the community for future flag disposal ceremonies, usually in May or June of each year.
-The entire community is encouraged to come and participant at the ceremonies.
+- Watch for flyers posted throughout the community for future flag disposal ceremonies.
 The children love carrying the flags to the burn barrels.

 June 15, 1923